AndreasGocht/leapDriver/README.md

 ## leapDriver
 a small uinput driver for the LeapMotion

-# Install
+# Compilation
-* get the LeapMotion SDK, install, and place "LepaSDK" in "../"
+* get the LeapMotion SDK, install, and place "LepaSDK" in "external/"

 ```
   mkdir build